HappyFunCorp/nfct/HOWTO.md

     }
 ```

 Next, we basically repurpose the CodeCaller code, but for greater flexibility, divide the four phases of NFCT invocation into four separate methods.
-First, storing new embedded code, which only the token's owner is allowed to do:
+First, storing new committed code, which only the token's owner is allowed to do:

 ```
     function commitEncryptedCode(uint256 tokenId, bytes memory code) external override {